 Click Here for tab for Chasing Cars by Snow Patrol

-While technically more of a rock or alternative band that uses electric guitars with many wet effects, this is a song that holds a lot of atmosphere and works incredibly well when translated to the acoustic as a solo piece.
+While technically more of a rock or alternative band that uses electric guitars with many wet effects, this is a song with lots of atmosphere and works incredibly well when translated to the acoustic as a solo piece.
 The song itself was a huge success in the UK.
-In fact, it was the most played song of the 21st century and has sold over 4 million copies.
+In fact, it remains the most-played song of the 21st century and has sold over 4 million copies.

-What’s Up is the second single from 4 Non Blondes second album titled ‘ Bigger, Better, Faster, More!’.
+What’s Up? is the second single from 4 Non Blondes’ second album titled Bigger, Better, Faster, More!
 Although written before the formation of the band, it nevertheless went on to become one of their biggest singles, reaching the number 11 spot on the pop charts.
-Considered an alternative pop/rock song that would later influence artists such as Taylor Swift, it’s still one that carries a great vibe and works perfectly in a campfire setting.
+Considered an alternative pop/rock song that would later influence artists such as Taylor Swift, it’s still a tune that carries a great vibe and works perfectly in a campfire setting.

 Crazy Little Thing Called Love by Queen

 Click Here for tab for Crazy Little Thing Called Love by Queen

 Always a great choice for any campfire setting, Queen has so many memorable songs and vocal hooks, they’re a guaranteed way of getting your audience engaged.
 While many of their songs are a little more rock-orientated and therefore a bit more involved when playing on an acoustic, Crazy Little Thing Called Love was designed specifically for acoustic.

 It has a fairly high and upbeat tempo, but not to worry, as all the chords are nice and easy.
 It has lots of personality and small inflections that add to the interest of the song, including some single-note lines worked into the chords and staccato muting on the chorus.

 Day-O (The Banana Boat Song) by Harry Belafonte